moderneinc/springboot-migration-workshop/src/pages/index.md

 # Start

-In this repository, you'll find a variety of "exercises" that demonstrate the different ways you can automatically migrate or upgrade an application to Spring Boot 3.
+In this repository, you'll find a variety of exercises that demonstrate the different ways you can automatically migrate or upgrade an application to Spring Boot 3.
 The core technology behind each of these exercises is [OpenRewrite](https://github.com/openrewrite/rewrite).